openrewrite/rewrite-docs/docs/recipes/java/testing/junit5/removeobsoleterunners.md

       obsoleteRunners: org.junit.runners.JUnit4
 ```

-Now that `com.yourorg.RemoveObsoleteRunnersExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-testing-frameworks:2.23.1 in your build file:
+Now that `com.yourorg.RemoveObsoleteRunnersExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-testing-frameworks:{{VERSION_REWRITE_TESTING_FRAMEWORKS}} in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">